Altinn/altinn-studio-docs/content/app/development/configuration/datafields/_index.en.md

 Data fields are in many ways similar to [presentationfields](../presentationfields/_index.md).
 But where the use of presentationfields is predefined, the use of datafields is completely up to the individual application owner.

 ## Configuration
-Configuration of datafelter is done in `applicationmetadata.json` which is located in the folder `App/config`.
+Configuration of data fields is done in `applicationmetadata.json` which is located in the folder `App/config`.

 Add a new section with the name `dataFields` with the following under fields